ChandrakanthPugalenthi/A-231/README.md

 - `VEP Turnout Rate`
 - `Voting-Eligible Population (VEP)`
 - `Voting-Age Population (VAP)`
-- 'Other relevant metrics like non-citizen percentages, parole counts, and more.'
+- `Other relevant metrics like non-citizen percentages, parole counts, and more.`

 ## Objectives